-Cancer Survivor: An individual is considered a cancer survivor from the time of diagnosis, through the balance of life.
+An individual is considered a cancer survivor from the time of diagnosis through the balance of life.
 There are many types of survivors, including those living with cancer and those free of cancer.
 This term is meant to capture a population of those with a history of cancer rather than to provide a label that may or may not resonate with individuals.

 Adapted from the National Coalition for Cancer Survivorship

-There are many types of survivors, including those living with cancer and those free of cancer.
+There is no one face or kind of cancer survivor.
+Some have been treated for their cancer and remain cancer-free, while others continue to live with cancer.
 The experiences and goals of care for each cancer survivor are unique and dynamic.
-The figure to the left depicts one way to think about the different types of cancer survivors, including those diagnosed with early-stage cancer or advanced cancer and those who are diagnosed with or progress to end-stage cancers.
+The figure below depicts one way to think about the different types of cancer survivors, including those diagnosed with early-stage cancer or advanced cancer and those who are diagnosed with or progress to end-stage cancers.

 Mullan F (1985).
 Seasons of survival: reflection of a physician with cancer.
 N Engl J Med;313:270–273.

 Cancer survivorship research seeks to enhance the health and well-being of all cancer survivors and caregivers.
 This research aims to prevent and mitigate acute and late-occurring physical, psychological, social, and economic effects of cancer and its treatment, improve care delivery, promote healthy behaviors, develop and sustain research infrastructure, and improve research methodologies for individuals impacted by cancer.

 - Acute physiological or psychosocial toxicities: symptoms or side effects that can occur during or immediately following cancer treatment

 - Long-term effects of cancer and its treatment: physiological and psychosocial issues that can last months or years after cancer treatment has ended

 - Late effects of cancer and its treatment: physiological and psychosocial issues that occur months to years after receiving a treatment (including recurrence and subsequent malignancies)